-- Develop creative ways of sourcing new ideas, both across and from outside the company.
-Use social media, attend conferences, join organizations outside the life sciences industry or participate in local communities and engage with local, regional or international bodies. - Verify that innovation processes are transparent, consistent and communicated to everyone who participates in them.
-Take a birds-eye view of all ideation projects across the organization, and share selection and evaluation criteria and information on the innovation portfolio itself. - Roll out treatment, operations processes or new business models.
-Implement processes that help ensure new initiatives remain aligned with business priorities.
+• Develop creative ways of sourcing new ideas, both across and from outside the company.

+Use social media, attend conferences, join organizations outside the life sciences industry everyone who participates in them.
+Take a birds-eye view of all ideation projects across the organization, and share selection and evaluation criteria and information on the innovation development of ideas without stifling creativity.
+But our survey suggests much of the industry

+Roll out treatment, operations, processes or new business models.
+Implement processes

-Throughout the entire process, organizations must be willing to stop projects that do not meet standards to avoid draining resources from the innovation portfolio.
+Throughout the entire process, organizations must be willing to stop projects that do not meet innovation barrier^b of one-off projects^c